victorkifer/game2048/README.md

 ### Missing features (All contributions are welcome)

 - move animations
-- the gesture engine seems to response a little bit slow
+- the gesture engine seems to respond a little bit slow
 - limited test coverage
 - history of steps (multi-step back)